vladimirvrabely/ths/README.md

 ## Usage

-* Cross-compile for the relevant target
+* Cross-compile for the relevant target (assuming that you're on x86_64 GNU/Linux)
 ```sh
 just cross-build
 ```